AriFordsham/GHCWiki/building/running-tests.md

 > > far as the test driver is concerned).

 1. Having found a suitable place for the test, give the test a name.
+  For regression tests, we often just name the test after the bug number (e.g. 2047).
-  Follow the convention for the directory in which you place the
+  Alternatively, follow the convention for the directory in which you place the
   test: for example, in typecheck/should_compile, tests are named tc001, tc002, and so on.
 Suppose you name your test T, then you'll have the following files: